 The Windows Registry is the centralized configuration database for Windows NT and Windows 2000, as well as for applications.
-The Registry stores information about tuning parameters, device configuration, and user preferences.
+The Registry in Windows 11/10/8/7 stores information about tuning parameters, device configuration, and user preferences.

-On disk, the Registry isn’t simply one large file but a set of discrete files called hives.
+On disk, the Windows Registry isn’t simply one large file, but a set of discrete files called hives.
 Each hive contains a Registry tree, which has a key that serves as the root (i.e., starting point) of the tree.
 Subkeys and their values reside beneath the root.

 Some hives are volatile and don’t have associated files.
-The system creates and manages these hives entirely in memory; the hives are therefore temporary in nature.
+The system creates and manages these hives entirely in memory; the hives are therefore temporary.
 The system creates volatile hives every time the system boots.
 Examples are:

 While on the topic of Registry, you might also want to see if some of these links interest you: